xieeryihe/lDetector/README.md

 The **generated test cases** raw data can be found in the hyperlink in `Generated Test Cases` column of the table, as well as the **missed recalls** shown in the `Suspicious missed recalls` column.

-- For model **gpt-3.5-turbo**, we compared the results of different prompts:
+- For model **gpt-3.5-turbo**, we compare the results of different prompts:

 | Prompt                | Generated Test Cases                                         | Suspicious missed recalls                                    | Shops Involved | Confirmed missed recalls | Confirmed Shops Involved | False positive |
 | --------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | -------------- | ------------------------ | ------------------------ | -------------- |